levibostian/iOSBlanky/README.md

 Below, you will find a todo list of tasks to complete.
 This list is meant to be followed in order from top to bottom as some tasks depend on other tasks.

 - [ ] Create an Apple Developer account if you have not already.
 Pay the annual membership fee so you get access to App Store Connect.
 This process takes a while to do so get this process started right away!
+You can't do much else until the account is created so go do that now.

 - [ ] Enable Travis-CI for your GitHub repository.
 The `.travis.yml` file is already made and fully configured for you.
 You should just need to [enable Travis](https://docs.travis-ci.com/user/tutorial/) and you're good to go!